akiser1996/OSINT/Sources.md

             <a href="https://analyze.intezer.com/" target="_blank">Intezer Analyze</a>
         </td>
         <td>
             This site is used for opensource file scanning.
-Best used to dive deep into raw data file analysis to discover OSINT that can be used to block IOCs.
+Best used to dive deep into raw data file analysis to easily discover OSINT that can be used to block IOCs.
         </td>
     </tr>
 </table>